philip-ifeanyi/alx-low_level_programming/0x0E-structures_typedef/README.md

-# c structures and typedef
+# Structures and Typedef in C